sifatullahsu/mongoose-query-builder/README.md

 - **Pagination:** Implement pagination for large data sets with simple configuration.
 - **Field Selection:** Choose which fields to include or exclude in query results.
 - **Population:** Populate related data for a comprehensive view of your documents.
-- **Mongoose Integration:** Seamlessly integrates with Mongoose for a smooth development experience.

 ## Installation